What is a Coroner?

 Coroners are independent judicial office holders.
 Most coroners are qualified lawyers but some are doctors.

 In Cheshire we have a full time Senior Coroner and an Area Coroner.
 The Area Coroner is the Senior Coroner’s deputy.
 Cheshire also has several Assistant Coroners who work in a part-time capacity.
 Area and Assistant Coroners are qualified in the same way as the Senior Coroner.
 They have the same authority as a Senior Coroner when dealing with deaths and hearing inquests.

 Coroners will investigate where a death was violent or unnatural, where the cause of death is unknown, where the deceased died in custody or otherwise in state detention or if the death requires investigation for some other reason.

-When a coroner receives notification that a body is lying within their coroner area they will carry our inquiries and investigations as appropriate.
+When a Coroner receives notification that a body is lying within their Coroner area they will carry out inquiries and investigations as appropriate.
 Coroners have power to have a body taken to the mortuary and to retain the body for so long as is required to carry out investigations.
 This can include authorising a post-mortem examination in order to find out what was the medical cause of death.

-The coroner will always be mindful funeral arrangements and will try to avoid interfering with these arrangements while making sure that all appropriate investigations are properly carried out.
+The Coroner will always be mindful of funeral arrangements and will try to avoid interfering with these arrangements while making sure that all appropriate investigations are properly carried out.

 Inquest hearings are held at the Coroner’s Court.
 In Cheshire the main Coroner’s Court is located in Warrington at the Coroner’s Office.
-Inquests are also held in Chester (the Magistrates Court), Crewe (Municipal Building) and Macclesfield (Town Hall).
+Inquests are also held in St James Business Centre also located in Warrington.